 The Trainees: Humanity, Humility and Expertise

-- Trainees are expected to become competent and confident scientist practitioners, taking a rigorous approach in both clinical and research contexts.
+- Trainees are expected to become competent and confident reflective scientist practitioners, taking a rigorous approach in both clinical and research contexts.

 - Trainees will have the ability to work across the lifespan, to formulate and to work towards increased sophistication of systemic formulations.

 - Trainees will have the ability to understand, use and develop the evidence base; and the ability to integrate ideas and practices from various models in a coherent way that fits the needs of the particular client in the particular context.

 - Trainees will be able to manage the inevitable uncertainties of practice while continuing to assimilate new learning.